 In its entirety, the Arizona Trail—known to serious hikers as “the AZT”—might seem daunting.
 But there are sections in the Phoenix area that are challenging-yet-doable day hikes.

-I spoke to Sirena Dufault, who has completed two thru-hikes of the AZT and now serves as the Gateway Community Liaison for the Arizona Trail Association.
+I spoke to Sirena Dufault, who has completed two thru-hikes of the AZT and is the former Gateway Community Liaison for the Arizona Trail Association.
 She works with 33 towns, situated on or near the trail, that provide resupply resources for hikers and organize “Trail Days” events.

-Dufault has worked for the trail association since 2011, and four years prior to that she volunteered to build trails near Tucson.
+Dufault had worked for the trail association since 2011, and four years prior to that she volunteered to build trails near Tucson.
 She’s been an advocate for the AZT since its inception.

 An avid hiker myself, what I want to talk to Dufault about is the 1,600 miles she covered during her two thru-hikes of the AZT.

 “The first trip was mostly solo before the trail was complete, and it was a life-changing experience for me,” she tells me.
 “I hiked it to raise awareness for fibromyalgia, a chronic pain condition I’ve had since I was hit by a car while walking across the street in 1997.”

 The excursion was one of geographical and personal discovery for Dufault, who had lived in Arizona for more than a decade when she first took to the trail.